Smoo Cave Visitor Guide

 Sango Bay.
 2010 A838, Lairg IV27 4QA.
 2-minute drive.

-Scenic beach with sea stacks.
-The beach is renowned for the crystal clear sea in the bay that is ideal for swimming and snorkelling.
+A scenic beach with huge sea stacks.
+The beach is renowned for the crystal clear sea in the bay which is ideal for swimming and snorkelling.
 There are clifftop walks along the coastline and there are several campsites nearby.

 Durness.
 A838, Durness, Lairg IV27 4PN.
 3-minute drive.